-For today’s throwback Thursday, I wanted to revisit a trip my mother and I took to Sedona, Arizona back in June of 2012.
-We have always made an effort to go on a mother/daughter trip away every other year, which has brought us to places like Cape Cod, Fort Lauderdale, Arizona, and Orlando.
+For today’s throwback, I wanted to revisit a trip my mother and I took to Sedona, Arizona back in 2012.
+We have always made an effort to go on a mother/daughter trip away every other year.
+This tradition has brought us to places like Cape Cod, Fort Lauderdale, Arizona, and Orlando.
 It was a short trip, but certainly memorable, as I have added it to our list of places for our current trip!

 Until next week!
 Be sure to check back tomorrow for answers to my FAQs!